Sudman1/PlasterDnsServerResourceRecords/README.md

 Based on Gael Colas' [Sampler ClassResource Template](https://github.com/gaelcolas/Sampler/tree/master/Sampler/Templates/ClassResource)

+## Handling resource properties
+Rather than specify each aspect of each property interactively or at the command line (which proved to be very difficult to manage), The template reads CSV files from a directory specified in the plaster template.
+Each CSV file is named `RecordType`Props.csv.
+For example: AProps.csv, MxProps.Csv, etc.)

->Note: Uses a modified version of Plaster ([PlasterUnchained](https://github.com/Sudman1/PlasterUnchained)) for greater flexibility
+>Note: Uses a modified version of Plaster ([PlasterUnchained](https://github.com/Sudman1/PlasterUnchained)) for greater flexibility in reading from CSV/Advanced logic in templates.

 ## Component Status